pachyderm/pachyderm/doc/cookbook/time_windows.md

     └── 01-02-17.json
 ```

-As more and more daily data is added, you will end up with a directory structure that looks like:
+As more and more daily data is added, your repository structure
+starting to looks as follows:

 ```
 binned_sales